 Design an album.

 Whether taken with your phone or an actual camera, there are sure to be lots of photos of your journey.
-Upload your images to a website and create an album – you and your spouse can stay home, order pizza, and have a date night while you reminisce and select photos for your personalized book.
+Upload your images to a website and create a travel photobook – you and your spouse can stay home, order pizza, and have a date night while you reminisce and select photos for your personalized book.
 If you’re not a picture taker, collect postcards along the way, and place them in a scrapbook style album when you get home.

 Are you creative in any way?
 Even if you aren’t, make some sort of tangible memory of your trip.
 Write a poem.
 Paint a canvas.
 Type a blog post.
 Test out recipes.
-Bring those feelings back by using that energy to craft something wonderful inspired by your journeys.
+Bring those feelings back by using that energy to craft something wonderful inspired by your journeys to get rid of the post-travel blues.

 Gather with friends.